Party of Growth: First elections

 The first major election where Right Cause took part was the Moscow City Duma elections in October 2009.
-The party was predicted to receive between 5-8% of the vote, but only managed to register one candidate, who was soundly defeated.
-Many commentators that assumed that this was part of an effort by city officials of Yury Luzhkov's administration to restrict the chances of opposition parties, many Right Cause members blamed the party leadership for not properly organizing the registration and campaign.
+The party was predicted to receive between 5 and 8% of the vote, but only managed to register one candidate, who was defeated.
+Many commentators assumed that this was part of an effort by city officials of Yury Luzhkov's administration to restrict the chances of opposition parties.
+Multiple Right Cause members blamed the party leadership for not properly organizing the registration and campaign.

 2011–2016

 The party currently has representation in several city legislatures, but lacks representation on the regional level.
 According to a survey conducted in March 2008, less than 2% of the Russian population were loyalists of the party.
 In April 2011, support for Right Cause was 2.9%.
 The party's performance has been a disappointment, with analysts attributing its low popularity to the lack of a charismatic leader.

 In May 2011, billionaire businessman Mikhail Prokhorov announced a plan to join the leadership of Right Cause.
 Prohkorov promised to make Right Cause Russia's second largest party on a pro-business platform that will "totally transform" the country.
-In a television interview, Prokhorov said: "we have got to return to a 14 percent tax, leave small business alone, simplify paperwork and let small business work in peace...
+In a television interview, Prokhorov said: "We have got to return to a 14 percent tax, leave small business alone, simplify paperwork and let small business work in peace...
 I think we won't recognize the country in five to 10 years."
 On 25 June 2011, Prokhorov was elected to the leadership of the party at the party congress of 2011.
 At the acceptance ceremony, Prokhorov officially criticized the present ruling tandem of Medvedev-Putin, the structure of Russia, and vowed to bring Russia back to a stable development course.
 In September 2011, Prokhorov said he had quit Right Cause, "condemning it as a 'puppet Kremlin party' micromanaged by a 'puppet master' in the president’s office..., Vladislav Y. Surkov," according to a report in The New York Times.

 On 23 September 2011, the International Democrat Union suspended the associate member status of the Right Cause, lamenting that the party was under "direct control" of the Kremlin and all "liberal voices" had been silenced.
 Instead, the re-founded Union of Rightist Forces was made a new associate member.